 All Shades Covered is a UK-based online hair and beauty store for black women.
 Sanmi teamed up with another former Jumia employee Tommy Williams to start the company in 2016.

-While still at Jumia, Michael Adeyeri, former software engineer at the company built Formplus, a platform that helps users create online forms.
-In 2014, teaming up with Femi Bakre, he started Kraks TV, a platform for viral entertainment content.
+In 2014, teaming up with Femi Bakre, Michael Adeyeri started Kraks TV, a platform for viral entertainment content.

 In 2018, Michael and former Jumia IT support engineer Moyo Sodipo teamed up to build Busha, a platform that helps users buy, sell and manage their cryptocurrency portfolios.